 BY CZERNE M. REID

-Czerne M. Reid is a science-writing intern with the Stanford News Service.
+Czerne M. Reid is a News Service intern.